Dirt Bike Insurance - How, Where and Why you should insure your motorcycle. Additional resources include: What to do if your dirt bike is stolen.

 • Avoid ambiguous or hard to understand insurance policy contracts

 • Avoid insurance policy contracts with more than an occasional paragraph of fine print.
-The fine print is usually the stuff (like exclusions) that the insurer does not necessarily want you to read ... you had better read them, at least once!
+The fine print is usually the stuff (like exclusions) that the insurer does not necessarily want you to read ... you had better read them, at least once and preferably twice!

 • As a general rule of thumb, the longer the insurance policy contract, the greater the number of "out-clauses" for the insurer.
 Beware!
-The intention may well be to put you off reading the entire contract.
+The intention may well be to baffle you with pseudo-legal speak and put you off reading the entire contract.

 • Avoid insurance policy contracts with too little detail.
 Some contracts refer to other insurance policy documents or booklets, to fully explain the insurance policy details.
 Make sure you read and understand these before signing up.